CODeRUS/GyverLampCpp/README.md

 # Filesystem build

+## Easy steps:

+- grab `data.zip` from latest release (https://github.com/CODeRUS/GyverLampCpp/releases)
+- extract archive to project's root folder
+- build the filesystem in Platform IO

-Manual steps:
+## Manual steps:

 - build https://github.com/CODeRUS/led-lamp-webui
 - build https://github.com/CODeRUS/wifimanager-react-page
 - copy gzipped artifacts without folder structure to data folder
-- build filesystem in Platform IO

-Easy steps:

-- grab data.zip from latest release (https://github.com/CODeRUS/GyverLampCpp/releases)
-- extract to project folder
 - build filesystem in Platform IO

 **PLEASE!** Do not forget to build or to download and extract data artifacts from releases page!
 It is not present in git repository!